1712n/dn-institute/content/attacks/posts/2021-08-10-poly-network.md

 ## Security Failure Causes

 - **Vulnerabilities in Poly Network's code:** The attackers exploited a vulnerability in Poly Network's code to transfer the funds to their own wallets.
-- **Lack of security updates:** Poly Network had not released a sec